OfficeDev/office-js-docs-pr/docs/design/keyboard-shortcuts.md

 1. The shortcuts array will contain objects that map key combinations onto action names.
 Here is an example.
 Note the following about this markup:

     - The property names you see here, `action`, `key`, and `default` are mandatory.
-    - The value of the `action` property can be any string, and the `default` property can be any combination of the characters A - Z, a -z, 0 - 9, and the punctuation marks "-", "_", and "+".
+    - The value of the `action` property is a string (max 128 characters), and the `default` property can be any combination of the characters A - Z, a -z, 0 - 9, and the punctuation marks "-", "_", and "+".
 (By convention lower case letters are not used in these properties.)
     - The `default` property must contain the name of at least one modifier key (ALT, CTRL, SHIFT) and at least one other key.
-(An additional modifier key is possible on Mac.
-See the next step.)
+    - For Macs, ALT is mapped to the OPTION key and CTRL is mapped to the COMMAND key.
     - When two characters are linked to the same physical key in a standard keyboard, then they are synonyms in the `default` property; for example, ALT+a and ALT+A are the same shortcut, so are CTRL+- and CTRL+\_ because "-" and "_" are the same physical key.
     - The "+" character indicates that the keys on either side of it are pressed simultaneously.
-    - In a later step, the action names will themselves be mapped to functions that you write.
+    - In a later step, the actions will themselves be mapped to functions that you write.
 In this example, you will later map SHOWTASKPANE to a function that calls the `Office.addin.showAsTaskpane` method and HIDETASKPANE to a function that calls the `Office.addin.hide` method.

     > [!NOTE]
     > The complete schema for the shortcuts JSON is at [extended-manifest.schema.json](https://developer.microsoft.com/en-us/json-schemas/office-js/extended-manifest.schema.json).